toufiq4531/Uni_Companion/README.md

-Our project offers a user-friendly platform with tailored features for three distinct
+My project offers a user-friendly platform with tailored features for three distinct
 roles: Students, Flat Owners and Recruiters.
 For Students:
 - Schedule Matching: Upload schedules and find peers with compatible timetables